eddelbuettel/rprotobuf/CONTRIBUTING.md

 ### Issue Tickets

 - Please provide minimally reproducible examples.
-- State with library and compiler versions you used.
+- State which library and compiler versions you used.

 ### Pull Requests

-- Please contribute by pull requests against the master branch.
+- Please contribute via pull requests against the master branch.
 - Ideally, also provide unit tests and documentation with code.
-- Please also update the file ChangeLog and NEWS.Rd accordingly.
+- Please also update the files ChangeLog and NEWS.Rd accordingly.

 ### License

 This package is licensed under the GPL (version 2 or later) just like R itself.
+Your contributions should be licensed the same way.